Milliman-PRM/MarCom-Support/Website/Script/PRM_Website_Script_Simplified.md

  * Custom analytics that will help meet healthcare challenges head on
  * Supports self-service management of role-based security of PHI data

+###Caregiver's Checklist
+Provides physicians with a list of items to go over at the point of care.

+#####Features
+ * Quality Metrics that have or have not been met
+ * Identifies chronic conditions and associated risk factors
+ * Patient's current conditions
+ * Specialist visits
+ * Prescription drug use

+#####Benefits
+ * Provides caregiver's with actionable data at the point of care

 ###Power User Datamart
 A replication of the curated claims data delivered via a data mart transferred as a SQLite database.
 The central data repository consolidates data from a variety of clinical sources into a clinical data repository, presenting a unified view of a single patient.